© Martin Gregorie, December 2021.

 The Standard Libelle is pretty much a viceless glider.
 Handling is light and precise with control forces remaining light at all airspeeds up to Vne, though the trim range is minimal on mine.
 Like most gliders you tend to run out of trim in a steep thermal turn but mine also runs out of trim at the other end of the speed range so I find myself holding the stick forward above 60-65 kts though the forces are still light.
 Its more a matter of needing to monitor the speed than of noticing you're having to push the stick if you see what I mean.
 The automatic trim control is a nice touch.

-There are only three handling items that need comment:
+There are only four handling items that need comment:

 All control deflections are fairly minimal.
 This has no effect in normal flight, but does mean that control effectiveness is low at the start of both aero tow and winch launches.
 This has no adverse effect on roll rate in flight.